gaehlerm/SoftwareEngineering/README.md

 ## Refactoring process

 Refactoring follows a similar process that I also use when writing this book here.
 I first started with writing down the basic ideas.
 Some rough drafts of what I wanted to have in this book.
-Then I was reading the text over and over again and reworked it several times, clarifying something here and there, removing redundant parts and adding some more explanations where needed.
+Some ideas I had for a long time, others I got while reading other books.
+Then I was reading the text over and over again and reworked it several times, clarifying something here and there, removing redundant parts, moving chapters around and adding some more explanations where needed.
 Every time I started to understand my text better and could further improve it.
 Until I was roughly at the point where the text said what I wanted it to.
 Until I had put all my knowledge from my head into the text and sorted it out into a human readable piece of text.
 Or as Ward Cunningham had put it: "By refactoring I move the understanding from my head into the code."

 // add the graph from p.193, DDD.
-Refactoring is no linear process.
+Refactoring is a non-linear process.

 Refactoring, just as writing code, is a highly non-linear process.
 It cannot be planned too well because it is a creative process.
 And knowledge gains may come out of the blue.
 All of a sudden you understand the problem much better and the code can be improved accordingly.